Looking for a welcoming and open community for your interfaith family?

 And there’s more!
 Cheat sheets for Jewish holidays, food and greetings.

-Our IFF/LA staff is available to couples and families to talk about issues, introduce you to interfaith family-friendly organizations and programs, and to personally help you find Jewish clergy for officiation at life cycle events.
-Contact them at email@example.com.
+Rabbi Max Chaiken, our Los Angeles Rukin Fellow, is available to couples and families to talk about issues, introduce you to interfaith family-friendly organizations and programs, and to personally help you find Jewish clergy for officiation at life cycle events.
+Contact him at fellowship@ interfaithfamily.com.